 Today we move toward Takab.

 On the way, we will visit Sanandaj which is the capital of Kurdistan province.
 The economy of Sanandaj is based upon the production of carpets, processing hides and skins, milling rice, refining sugar, woodworking, cotton weaving, metalwork, and cutlery.

-In addition, Hajar Khatoon Mosque which is architecturally a unique and ancient Muslim mosque (now a tourist destination) in the city.
-Hajar Khatoon Mosque was built more than hundred years ago by Haj Sheikh Shokrollah.
+In addition, Hajar Khatoon Mosque is architecturally a unique and ancient Muslim mosque (now a tourist destination) in the city.
+Hajar Khatoon Mosque was built more than a hundred years ago by Haj Sheikh Shokrollah.